How To Become a White-Label WordPress Hosting Reseller

 The first thing you’ll need to do is install and activate The Hub Client Plugin.
 This plugin was made so that you can replace our branding with yours and provides the perfect place to manage your hosted sites.
 It’s a complete CRM for your hosting business.

 Keep in mind that you need to be a current WPMU DEV member to use The Hub Client plugin.
 Not a member?
-Try us free for seven days to get a sense of what we’ll be covering in this article.
+Try us with a no-risk membership free trial to get a sense of what we’ll be covering in this article.

 Once you have The Hub Client installed, you will customize and brand your Hub the way you want it.